-Australian Hottie Madi Edwards Flaunts Killer Figure In A Bikini Top & Sexy Pool Cover Up
+Australian Hottie Madi Edwards Flaunts Killer Figure In A Bikini Top & Sexy Pool Cover-Up

 "Can we please have a bedroom tour or photo with your gold mirror if you still have it!! it's so pretty!!!" a second social media user asked.

-“Lovely photo you look amazing,” a third exclaime with a series of red hearts.
+"Lovely photo you look amazing," a third exclaimed with a series of red hearts.

 "You look very pretty and beautiful because you can see your simplicity.....
 Thank you very much for your photo," one more commented.